Human Capital Management

 As shown in the following chart, the four schools cover different training programs.
 The “School of Professional Competence” designs related training programs in consideration of the difference between the functions of the Company to improve the professional capabilities of the employees.
 The “School of Learning and Growth” covers a complete set of training programs for new employees and internal instructors.
 It also provides the “in University Program” in line with the industry–academia collaboration projects of the government to offer the employees with more choices in the self-development, credit program, certificate program and professional program.

-In response to business diversification and globalization, Qisda invested a total of NT$ 86,081,112 in training in 2023.
-The average training cost was NT$ 14,663 per employee.
-The total training hours per employee was 128,798 hours with an average of 22 hours.
+In response to business diversification and globalization, Qisda invested a total of USD 383.27 in training in 2024.
+The average training cost was USD 446.32 per employee.
+The total training hours per employee was 280,762 hours with an average of 32.7 hours.
 The table below shows the average training hours by gender, employee type, and management/non-management positions.

 CategoryGroup